Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

 \subsection{An improved version of Symmetry-Reduced Operator Inference}

-As we have seen, approximating the shift speed~$\dot c$ according to~\eqref{eq:19} has serious drawbacks.
-To address these, we propose learning a model for $\dot c$ at the same time that we learn the model for $f_i$ in~\eqref{eq:17}.
-In particular, since we know the true $\dot c$ has the form~\eqref{eq:73}, we consider a model of the form
+As we have seen, approximating the shift speed~$\dot c$ according to~\eqref{eq:025_naive_shift_speed} has serious drawbacks.
+To address these, we propose learning a model for $\dot c$ at the same time that we learn the model for $f_i$ in~\eqref{eq:023_reduced_rhs}.
+In particular, since we know the true $\dot c$ has the form~\eqref{eq:021_sr_galerkin_cdot}, we consider a model of the same form

-in which the coefficients $w$ and $s_j$ are known, and can be computed from~\eqref{eq:76}, while the coefficients $e$, $p_j$, $Q_{jk}$ need to be learned from the data.
-Because of the symmetry $Q_{jk}=Q_{kj}$, the number of additional parameters to learn is $1 + n + n(n+1)/2$.
+in which the coefficients $s_j$ are computed from~\eqref{eq:022_shift_coeffs}, while the coefficients $p_j$ and $Q_{jk}$ need to be learned from the data.
+Because of the symmetry $Q_{jk}=Q_{kj}$, the number of additional parameters to learn is $n + n(n+1)/2$.

-For a given dataset $\{u(t_m)\}$, we begin by aligning the data to a template function $u_0\in\U$, to obtain shifted snapshots $\hat u(t_m)$ and shifting speeds $\dot c(t_m) = \dot c(\hat u(t_m))$ for our dataset.
-As with standard operator inference~\eqref{eq:71}, we project the (shifted) snapshots and their time derivatives, to define
+For a given dataset $\{u(t_m)\}$, we begin by aligning the data to a template function $u_0\in\U$, to obtain shifted snapshots $u_{\mathrm{fit}}(t_m)$ and shift amounts $c(t_m)$ for our dataset.
+As with standard operator inference~\eqref{eq:011_opinf_data}, we project the (shifted) snapshots and their time derivatives, to define